omnifiedtechnologies/ckage/README.md

 By default, ckage uses the `ckage/` folder for packages.

-The global config file for ckage exists at `~/.ckage`.
-It's a JSON file in the following format:
+The global config file for ckage exists at `~/.ckage.json`.

 ```json
 {